Master of Science in Nursing (MSN)

 View Full Course

-In this course, required for the Adult-Gerontology Primary Care Nurse Practitioner program, the student learns how to manage the primary gender health care of patients from adolescence into adulthood.
+In this course, r students learn to manage the primary gender health care of patients from adolescence into adulthood.
 Focus is on health promotion, disease prevention, and the clinical management and referral of common, recurring health problems of reproductive health.
 The student identifies normal physiologic alterations associated with reproductive health, which are addressed with emphasis on health promotion behaviors.
-This is an experience for continuing level Adult Gerontology Nurse Practitioner students.
-A minimum grade of B is required to successfully complete this course.
-Learners must successfully complete all aspects of the practicum, or they must repeat all components of the course.
+This is an advanced nursing practice experience for the beginning Adult-Gerontology Primary Care Nurse Practitioner student with mentoring, coaching and precepting by an approved preceptor(s).
+A grade of B or higher is required to progress in the MSN program(s).

 Quarter Credits : 6